 International Travel

-Notice: University-related travel to a country or area within a country with a U.S. Department of State Bureau of Consular Affairs Travel Advisory Level 3 or Level 4 and/or a CDC Travel Notice Level 3 or Level 4 must receive authorization prior to travel.
+Notice: University-related travel to a country or area within a country with a U.S. Department of State Bureau of Consular Affairs Travel Advisory Level 3 or Level 4 and/or a CDC Travel Notice Level 3 or Level 4 must receive authorization prior to travel, regardless of funding source.

 Binghamton University students, faculty, and staff frequently travel abroad for University-related purposes including business, research, study, and global program development.
 International travel may pose significant health and safety risks, and travelers are encouraged to carefully plan for trips prior to departure.
 Preparation should take into consideration government warnings, University policies, procurement of health insurance including medical and security evacuation, and country-specific requirements.